 Produced by The Godfather director Francis Ford Coppola, this underrated sci-fi series imagines what would happen if 4,400 people suddenly vanished from the face of the planet in the early 20th century... then flashed back into reality decades later.
 The mystery unfolds through the eyes of some superlative performances, including newly minted Oscar-winner Mahershala Ali as a US Air Force pilot who disappeared but somehow has a daughter in the present.

-American Crime (2015-present)
+American Crime (2015-2017)

 Like its completely unaffiliated basic-cable contemporary American Crime Story, this ABC anthology series uses a repertory-style cast to tell a different story each season.
 But rather than focusing on a celebrity-driven or headline-making case each time, like The People v.
 O.J.
 Simpson, writer and director John Ridley (12 Years a Slave) trots out an original story.
 If you prefer your social consciousness fictionalized, this is the heart-wrenching, family-oriented show to check out next.

 Why do people love Ryan Murphy shows so much?
 Because they're infused with equal parts camp, drama, suspense, and humor -- even this ostensibly scary one.
 Whether you're watching the Murder House, Freak Show, Hotel, Roanoke or any of the other installments, you're in for unforgettable characters, stomach-curdling gore, jaw-dropping plot twists, and brutal finales.